Restoring Renamed Files and Filegroups

 The name of a dropped file or filegroup can be later reused; for example, the name of a former filegroup might be reused for a new file.
 This is similar to the renaming of a file or filegroup.
 However, when you reuse a name, the same name refers to different objects at different times.

-Restore automatically handles changes in the number and names of files and filegroups.
+In SQL Server 2005, restore automatically handles changes in the number and names of files and filegroups.
 To simplify restore procedures, a best practice is to take a full database backup of new or changed files and filegroups soon after they change.

 If a file has been renamed and its name reused since its last backup, the Database Engine handles it based on whether the database catalog is accessible and whether the name is in it:

 If the database catalog is accessible and the name is in the catalog, the Database Engine determines the GUID of the corresponding file or filegroup and restores the file or filegroup with that GUID from the backup.
 If the name does not match one of the current files or filegroups, an error occurs.

 If the catalog is not accessible, because the database is being restored offline, the Database Engine determines the object to restore from the information in the backup, as described earlier in this topic.